 Here are a few archtectural shots taken mostly in the full light of the day.

 I’m too eclectic of a photographer to have a style, but there are certain practices that I return to regularly.
 Probably the most common of these is to find an interesting backdrop and take up a position nearby where I can photograph people as they enter into the frame.
 This brightly painted complex of electricity distribution boxes, overlaid with graffiti and old posters, worked well with the vivid red wall in the background.
-I took a few shots and these two were the best of them, making a nice pair – one woman walking into the frame from the left, the other from the right, both on their phones.
-Perhaps a shade too much motion blur for the woman on the left, and too little for the one on the right, but both close enough.
+I took a few shots and this was the best of them.

 It’s a shame Panasonic never consistently followed up the small sensor LX range.
 The LX10/15 looked like a potentially viable update at one point but it seems that Sony owns this market with the RX100.
 I did have one of the original RX100s but eventually sold it primarily because of the slow lens.
 I’m occasionally tempted by the RX100 Va but that near $1,000 price tag holds me back.

 The Avlabari district of Tbilisi was the centre of the city’s sizable Armenian community though their numbers have fallen dramatically over the years.
 Just one street away from this building on Vakhtang VI Street is the Presidents Palace, built at considerable expense during the tenure of Mikheil Saakashvili.
 Aesthetically, this old sagging balcony propped up on its steel supports makes a great picture, particularly with the compression effect of a telephoto lens, but I wouldn’t like to live in it.
 It seems the President’s ambitions for the neighbourhood didn’t extend beyond the grounds of his palace.